Interview with Leah Grey Author of We’re Not Okay

 When we know how much He loves us, we will trust Him to take care of us and then, we can allow Him to parent our children (in the same way He parented us!).

-Q: In the book you spoke a little of your rebellion story, were there any signs that your parents could have picked up on?
+Q: In the book, you spoke a little of your rebellion story, were there any signs that your parents could have picked up on?
 If yes, what were they?

 A: Oh my parents knew.
 I went from wild to worse.
 I did drugs, I ran away, I dated all the (really cute) “bad boys”… but before all that?
 I was bullied.

 I was super insecure and I did all those things to fit in or to escape the bullying.
-The “smokers” are a very welcoming bunch with fifty-percent misfits, there is no judgement there.
+The “smokers” are a very welcoming bunch with fifty-percent misfits, there is no judgment there.
 Plus, there’s safety in a crowd when you’re being bullied.

 I should have gone to therapy sooner.
 When I was sixteen we went to a terrible Christian family therapist who suggested I either move out of my parent’s home or go live in foster care which left me feeling totally and completely unlovable.